Tipi-Hack/tipi-hack.github.io/_posts/2022-04-01-bzhctf-bons-baisers-de-russie.md

 [*] Saved BloodHound data to '20220401225602_Certipy.zip'.
 Drag and drop the file into the BloodHound GUI
 ```

-User E (RID = 1122 on the domain) found on `PC1.CONTI.RU` workstation can use the template `UserAfterLeak` to generate certificates (`Enroll` privilege) signed by the `CONTI-DC1-CA` certificate authority.
+User E (RID = 1122 on the domain), whom we found credentials on the `PC1.CONTI.RU` workstation, can use the template `UserAfterLeak` to generate certificates (`Enroll` privilege) signed by the `CONTI-DC1-CA` certificate authority.
 The template has the properties we want to escalate privileges:

 - **Client Authentication** so that we can generate certificate to authenticate users
 - **EnrolleeSuppliesSubject** so that we can choose arbitrary Subjet Alternative Name (SAN)